 In Düsseldorf’s commons (Uni Mensa in German), in 1986, Chet arrived one hour delayed.
 He was announced there with his fine trio, featuring guitarist Philip Catherine and bassist Jean Louis Rassinfosse who played a half-acoustic bass.

-The George Adams-Don Pullen Quartet – which was supposed to do their set after Chet – did the first half of the concert.
+The George Adams-Don Pullen Quartet – which was supposed to do its set after Chet – did the first half of the concert.
 This was power jazz with the wonderful Danny Richmond on drums and Cameron Brown on bass.
 I only remember their energy.

 Then came Chet … in sandals, looking like a monk, to put it nicely.
 He blew a few notes into the mike, stopped abruptly, put the mike to his mouth and then he yelled, in a sudden outburst: “It’s too loud!” — I don’t know what the engineer behind the desk did, but it was obviously okay then and the concert began.